hopsoft/turbo_boost-commands/README.md

 ### Hijacking the Response

 Sometimes you may want to hijack the normal Rails response from within a reflex.

+For example, consider the need for a related but separate form that updates a subset of user attributes.
+We'd like to avoid creating a non RESTful route, but aren't thrilled at the prospect of adding REST boilerplate for a new route, controller, action, etc...

+In that scenario we can reuse an existing route and hijack the response handling with a reflex.

 Here's how to do it.